dabin-tang/chatease-backend/README.md

 ## 1. Database Configuration
 1. Create a database named `chatease` in your MySQL server.
-2. Import the SQL script (DDL) to create necessary tables.
+2. Import the SQL script to create necessary tables.
+(Under the resources folder)
 3. **Update** `src/main/resources/application.yml` with your database credentials:

 ```yaml